 ¼ cup unsweetened applesauce

-½ cup unsweetened almond milk, or more as needed
+½ cup unsweetened soy milk, or more as needed

 1 ½ cups semi sweet chocolate chips